LesFerch/WinSetView/Manual.md

 **Enable/Disable Check Box**

 To the left of each folder type is a checkbox that is normally checked.
 If the box is unchecked, no settings will be changed for that folder type.
 That is, it will retain it's Windows default settings.
+This will NOT retain any user set views.
+Any folders of this type will revert to whatever the Windows default view is for that folder type.

+If the **Advanced** interface is enabled, there is also a checkbox beside **Global**.
+This checkbox can be used to enable or disable ALL folder types with one click.
+This may be useful if you wish to leave the majority of folder types at their Windows default views and just set a select few to new default views.

 **Inherit**